ualberta-mueller-group/MCGS/docs/development-notes.md

 2. A game's `undo_move` method must call `game::undo_move` at the START of the method (after getting the last move from the stack)

 This is because these base class methods do some record keeping around local hashes.

+NOTE: For details on dealing with grid game symmetry, see TODO

 ## 1. Mandatory `_init_hash` Method
 All games must implement `game::_init_hash(local_hash& hash)`.
 In this method,